Abibubble/EPB/README.md

 * Harry Dhillon from the Slack community, for his help with my navigation bar dropdown menu.
 * Daisy Mc Gurr from the Slack community, for her help with my footer bug.
 * @Seanyoung247 from the Slack community, for his help with my navigation bar layout.
+* [moz.com](https://moz.com/learn/seo/meta-description#:~:text=The%20meta%20description%20is%20an,can%20influence%20click%2Dthrough%20rates.) for the knowledge of how to do meta descriptions.

 ### Content
 * All text content written by Andrew Chubb, Conor Nye, and the developer.